0x00Jeff/0x00Jeff.github.io/_posts/2022-02-18-dynamically-extracting-the-encryption-key-from-a-simple-ransomware.md

 ## trying to generalize this solution

-now everything is working fine and dandy, till you run it for a different computer, and you find out that `call rsi` isn't really located at 274 bytes after `RtlActivateActivationContextUnsafeFast` anymore, or doesn't exist at all (replaced by other variations of the `call` instruction). so I've tried exploring the possibility to making the solution as generalized as possible
+now everything is working fine and dandy, till you run it on a different computer, and you find out that `call rsi` isn't really located at 274 bytes after `RtlActivateActivationContextUnsafeFast` anymore, or doesn't exist at all (replaced by other variations of the `call` instruction). so I've tried exploring the possibility to making the solution as generalized as possible

 my original bytes were like this